isimyi/frontend-project-lvl1/README.md

 [![asciicast](https://asciinema.org/a/414861.svg)](https://asciinema.org/a/414861)

 #### Brain Prime
-Detect if number is prime
+Detect if number is prime.

 To run the game, do
 ```